axon-git/OneDriveRansomwareSimulator/README.md

 ## Description
-OneDriveRansomware is a proof-of-concept tool that is designed to allow simulating ransomware capabilities against OneDrive in Microsoft 365.
+OneDriveRansomwareSimulator is a proof-of-concept tool that is designed to allow simulating ransomware capabilities against OneDrive in Microsoft 365.

 ### Disclaimer
 This tool was created as a simulation tool to increase awareness around ransomware threats and to help improve the security posture of organizations.
 This tool should be used solely for authorized security research purposes.
 This tool is provided “as is” and Hunters.secuity disclaims any and all warranties and liabilities regarding the use/misuse of this tool.
 Use responsibly.